-- The Royal Agricultural University to bring forward their Triangle/University Gate site.
-The Council's Chief Executive, the Cabinet Member for Economy, the Business Manager for Localities and the Economic Development Lead have held a number of meetings with the new Vice Chancellor, Chief Operating Officer and Director of External Relations at the RAU.
+• The Royal Agricultural University to bring forward their Triangle/University Gate site.
+The Council's Chief Executive, the Cabinet Member for Economy, the Business Manager for Localities and the Economic Development Lead have held a number of meetings with the newVice Chancellor, Chief Operating Officer and Director of External Relations at the RAU.
 The RAU has come up with a concept of an 'Innovation Village' which will help to address global challenges around sustainable farming and food security.
-The plans include teaching and research space, incubator and grow-on business units, a conference centre, hotel and hospitality space.
+The plans include teaching and research space, incubator and grow-on business units, a conference centre, hotel and hospitality space, although this is likely to evolve as the project progresses.
 The Council assisted the RAU to secure £100,000 from the Gloucestershire Economic Growth Joint Committee Strategic Economic Development Fund to assist with the cost of project management over the next two years.
-The project management resource has now been put in place.
-It is anticipated that a planning application for the site will be submitted at some point before the end of 2023.
+The project management resource has now been in place for some time.
+It is anticipated that a planning application for the site will be submitted at some point in Spring 2024.
 A public launch of the project took place on 20 January 2023 and attracted considerable media attention.
-The council continues to liaise actively with the university on this project. - the new owners of the former Mitsubishi site in Cirencester, now renamed Watermoor Point.
+The council continues to liaise actively with the university on this project.

+- The former Mitsubishi site in Cirencester, is now renamed Watermoor Point and is home to a number of businesses.
 The office element is now over 90% let.
 The owners have also introduced an innovative and flexible co-warehousing solution, offering businesses a private, secure space within the warehouse, ranging from 1,000 to 10,000 square feet.
 Businesses also benefit from shared mechanical handling equipment and an on-site qualified forklift driver.
-Watermoor Point has been granted planning permission to install an additional 310 PV solar panels in addition to its existing 50kWh array, demonstrating its commitment to sustainability. - ZeroAvia which has relocated from Cranfield to Cotswold Airport.
-ZeroAvia is a leading innovator in decarbonising aviation, and is developing a hydrogen-electric powered aircraft.
+Watermoor Point has been granted planning permission to install an additional 310 PV solar panels in addition to its existing 50kWh array, demonstrating its commitment to sustainability. - ZeroAvia, which relocated from Cranfield to Cotswold Airport in 2021, is a leading innovator in decarbonising aviation and is developing a hydrogenelectric powered aircraft.
 The Council is working with the Inward Investment Team at GFirst LEP to support ZeroAvia which has increased its staff numbers from 15 to 150 onsite, with the plans to continue to grow significantly.
 The Council and GFirst will continue to support ZeroAvia in its continued growth.
 Other sustainable aviation businesses, such as Vertical Aerospace and S&C Thermofluids, are already based at Cotswold Airport and the council is working with the airport's owners and others to promote it as a hub for such innovative businesses. - Bathurst Developments in relation to the first phase of employment land at The Steadings development.
 They have appointed a developer partner.
 A reserved matters planning application has been submitted for this phase and is awaiting resubmission to reflect the comments made by the Council's planning officers.